chenfeizhang/Brette/README.md

 # Python Codes for Neuron Model Simulation and Linear Response Function Calculation:

-The Python codes simulate a simple multi-compartment model proposed by Roman Brette [Brette 2013](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003338)
+The Python codes simulate a simple multi-compartment model proposed by [Brette 2013](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003338)

 To run simulations, we used NEURON 7.3 with Python 2.6.